What is “regular household trash?”

 Patriot Disposal will make every effort to provide services when the weather is inclement.
 Services will be suspended or canceled in the event that we consider the roads unsafe for travel by our vehicles.
 In the event that inclement weather prevents Patriot Disposal from providing service on a regularly-scheduled collection day, trash collection service will resume on the next regularly-scheduled trash collection day, and recycling collection service will resume on the next regularly-scheduled recycling collection day, road conditions permitting.
-No adjustments will be made to your account.

 What items are unacceptable for collection from the curbside?